-How to Draw a Tank in 2 variants will be described in this article!
+How to Draw a Tank in will be described in this article!
 In modern warfare, tanks are one of the main types of combat vehicles, and until recently, they were the most common mechanized weapon on the planet.
 But how did people even come up with the idea of climbing into a huge metal box on tracks and going off to kill each other?
 Let’s try to figure it out.

 The idea of creating mobile fortresses has been present in people’s minds since the first mass wars.
 First, there were chariots, then elephant-mounted battle towers, and later came the famous Wagenburgs, effectively used in the Hussite Wars.
 But all these carts were pulled by horses or elephants, which were extremely vulnerable and unpredictable.